lehner-lab/phix174_WGM/README.md

-## Data availability
+## Data Availability

-Raw paired-end sequencing reads are deposited in the European Nucleotide Archive under project accession PRJEB120835.
-The metadata and scripts required to download the sequencing reads, merge files generated from separate sequencing lanes, and rerun the DiMSum pipeline are provided in this repository.
+Raw paired-end sequencing reads have been deposited in the European Nucleotide Archive (ENA) under project accession **PRJEB120835**.
+This repository provides the metadata and scripts required to download the sequencing data, merge FASTQ files generated from separate sequencing lanes, and reproduce the DiMSum analysis pipeline.

-For exact reproduction of the downstream analyses, we provide datasets required and generated during the analysis and used throughout this study.
+To facilitate reproducibility of all downstream analyses, we provide the key input datasets, intermediate datasets, and analysis-ready datasets generated throughout the study.
+These datasets are sufficient to reproduce all analyses, statistical tests, and figures presented in the manuscript without rerunning the sequencing data processing pipeline.

-Protein structures, AlphaFold 3 models, and other large structural datasets are hosted separately because of their file size.
+Large structural datasets are hosted separately because of GitHub file size limitations.

-Structural data: [link to be added]
+* **AlphaFold 3 models and structural analysis datasets:** https://doi.org/10.6084/m9.figshare.33102308
+* **EVcouplings multiple sequence alignments and output files:** https://doi.org/10.6084/m9.figshare.33102170

 ## Analysis overview